sultanovazamat/fast-track-ai/README.md

 # **AI Fast-Track  Methodology**
 ### *Building Real Applications with Modern Frameworks*

-Welcome to the companion repository for the book **Fast-Track AI Development**.
+Welcome to the companion repository for the book **AI Fast-Track  Methodology**.
 This repository is organized to complement the two parts of the book and provide hands-on examples for building AI applications.

 ---